baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 - Parameter estimation.

 All filters work in two distinct steps.
-1. The prediction step.
-During prediction, we use the dynamics model to form ``x(t+1|t) = f(x(t), ...)``
+1. The *prediction* step ([`predict!`](@ref)).
+During prediction, we use the dynamics model to form ``x(t|t-1) = f(x(t-1), ...)``
-2. The correction step.
-In this step, we adjust the predicted state ``x(t+1|t)`` using the measurement ``y(t+1)`` to form ``x(t+1|t+1)``.
+2. The *correction* step ([`correct!`](@ref)).
+In this step, we adjust the predicted state ``x(t|t-1)`` using the measurement ``y(t)`` to form ``x(t|t)``.

 In general, all filters represent not only a point estimate of ``x(t)``, but a representation of the complete posterior probability distribution over ``x`` given all the data available up to time ``t``.
 One major difference between different filter types is how they represent these probability distributions.

 # Particle filter
-A particle filter represents the probability distribution over the state as a collection of samples. each sample is propagated through the dynamics function ``f`` individually.
+A particle filter represents the probability distribution over the state as a collection of samples, each sample is propagated through the dynamics function ``f`` individually.
 When a measurement becomes available, the samples, called *particles*, are given a weight based on how likely the particle is given the measurement.
 Each particle can thus be seen as representing a hypothesis about the current state of the system.
 After a few time steps, most weights are inevitably going to be extremely small, a manifestation of the curse of dimensionality, and a resampling step is incorporated to refresh the particle distribution and focus the particles on areas of the state space with high posterior probability.

-Defining a particle filter is straightforward, one must define the distribution of the noise `df` in the dynamics function, `dynamics(x,u,t)` and the noise distribution `dg` in the measurement function `measurement(x,u,t)`.
-Both of these noise sources are assumed to be additive.
+Defining a particle filter is straightforward, one must define the distribution of the noise `df` in the dynamics function, `dynamics(x,u,p,t)` and the noise distribution `dg` in the measurement function `measurement(x,u,p,t)`.
+Both of these noise sources are assumed to be additive, but can have any distribution.
 The distribution of the initial state `d0` must also be provided.
 An example for a linear Gaussian system is given below.

 ```@example lingauss
 using LowLevelParticleFilters, LinearAlgebra, StaticArrays, Distributions, Plots